 HWC faculty represent a variety of humanities fields, among them Comparative Literature, English Literature, French Literature, History, Philosophy, and Religious Studies.
 They include senior, mid-career, and younger scholars and teachers, all holding the Ph.D. degree, with a wide range of teaching experience.
 Six have won major KU teaching awards including the H. Bernard Fink Award, the W. T. Kemper Fellowship, the Mortar Board Outstanding Educator Award, the Outstanding Woman Educator Award, and the Award for Leadership in International Education.
 Read more...

 How do I get into the program?

 HWC has no entrance requirements.
 As an incoming student, you will automatically be enrolled in the College of Liberal Arts and Sciences, so you can begin taking courses that satisfy your major during your first year.
 You become a major when you fill out a major declaration form in the program office, 308 Bailey Hall.
-Learn more about the Bachelor of Arts (B.A.) degree in Humanities by clicking here.
+Learn more about the Bachelor of Arts (B.A.) degree in Humanities.